Extremelyd1/HKMP/README.md

 The way to do this is by extending either the `Entity` or the `HealthManagedEntity` abstract classes in the `Hkmp.Game.Client.Entity` namespace.
 The `HealthManagedEntity` class extends the `Entity` with functionality to handle entities that make use of a `HealthManager` component internally to determine when to do.
 In most cases, the `HealthManagedEntity` will be the class to extend, but in some cases (for example for False Knight, see `FalseKnight.cs`) the dying sequences will be handled differently and thus not use the HealthManager component.
-Most if not all entities in Hollow Knight are controlled by finite state machines (`FSM`) implemented in C# in the library PlayMaker.
+Most if not all entities in Hollow Knight are controlled by finite state machines (`FSM`) that are implemented in C# in with library PlayMaker.
 States in these FSMs have actions that are executed when the state is entered.
 Exact details are omitted here, but can probably be found in the modding channels in the [official HK discord](https://discord.gg/hollowknight) or the newer [HK modding discord](https://discord.gg/VDsg3HmWuB).
 To inspect the FSMs of entities, the tool [FSMViewAvalonia](https://github.com/nesrak1/FSMViewAvalonia) can be used.